 Check that it is the right map/course before you leave home!

 If you get a list of changing numbers, tap the waving flag symbol.

 Close the app.
 The icon for the app is a green square with the letter M & numeral 6 in it.

 When you get to the park, open the app.
-At this stage you can change the punch tolerance in the options and settings.
+At this stage you may be able to change the punch tolerance in the options and settings.
 10 metres will be good for city parks (needs to be done every time).
 Click on Go to start

 Before you go to the start triangle, it might be good to give your phone time to find some satellites.
 The green panel across the bottom will indicate what level of satellites your phone has found.